HynekBaran/GSM_Relay/README.md

 ## Configuration
-At least two settings using terminal (via serial interface used for sketch uploading) must be done:
+At least two settings using terminal (via hw serial interface used for sketch uploading) must be done:

 ### register authorised number(s) -  `REG` command